xgeoff/forerunner/README.md

 - No framework coupling
 - Fluent builder is optional — core engine remains independent

-Here is a clean section you can copy directly into your `README.md`.

 ---

 ## Using Forerunner from Java